smartpricing/queen/website/learn.md

 The first working version with all the core features was developed in a few days in early October, in Node.js.
 Once I had the basic version running, I realized something good could come out of it and decided to rewrite the server in C++, a language I hold dear and consider the best for this kind of "system" application.

-I knew very well I was getting myself into a mess: it's hard to build a program that does mainly async I/O in C++ as fast as Node.js — with Node, speed comes for free.
+I knew very well I was getting myself into a mess: **it's hard to build a program that does mainly I/O in C++ as fast as Node.js — with Node, speed comes for free.**
 Those who've interviewed with me know I always ask "why is Node fast at I/O", and even though I knew the answer in theory (libuv), developing Queen allowed me to actually apply it.
 After 8 years developing mainly in Node, my C++ skills had dropped to a very low level, but with the help of AI and making a thousand mistakes, I somehow managed to get to something good.

 This document is an attempt to share what I learned developing Queen, so that if anyone else approaches something like this they can do it faster and with fewer mistakes, and to try to explain where Node's I/O speed comes from.